thorinaboenke/rainbow/README.md

 $ node index.js
 ```

-will generate a square of a random color labelled with the colors hex code.
+Will generate a square of a random color labelled with the colors hex code.

 Accepts the following user arguments